French succumb to temptation of cash as taxes climb

 "There is much at stake in terms of revenue for the tax system and social charges," he added.

-France remains Europe's champion of cheques, a form of payment easily traceable by tax authorities, with 3.3 billion issued in 2009, according to the Bank of France.
-But cheque usage has been dropping 4 percent per year since 2002.
+France remains Europe's champion of checks, a form of payment easily traceable by tax authorities, with 3.3 billion issued in 2009, according to the Bank of France.
+But check usage has been dropping 4 percent per year since 2002.

 ON-LINE ADS